 Disinfect the Rest of The Area

 After you’ve removed the damaged items, you’ll want to cleanse the whole area before starting the repair procedure.
-Before continuing with the repairs, spray and wash off the surfaces with bleach to prevent mold spores from growing.
+Before continuing the repairs, spray and wash off the surfaces with bleach to prevent mold spores from growing.

 Conclusively, water mitigation and restoration are not as easy as they seem and require quick and directed actions to cope with them effectively.